aplteam/Cider/README.md

    * adds a variable `HOME` that remembers the path the project was loaded from
 1. Injects a namespace `TatinVars` in case the project would end up as a package
 1. Checks whether the project's config file does carry a non-empty value for `init`.
 If that's the case it must be a function that is then called by Cider, typically for initializing the project
+1. If there is a variable `ToDo` in the root of the project, and the variable is not empty, then this variable is printed to the session
-1. If the project is managed by Git and the user command `]APLGit` is around and the git bash is installed then Cider executes the `git status` command on the project folder and puts the result on view
+1. If the project is managed by Git then Cider executes the `git status` command on the project folder and puts the result on view

 Notes: